dwadhwa123/cse15l-lab-reports/lab-report-week-1.md

 ## Moving files with scp
 * Create a file called WhereAmI.java and save it to your computer
 * As of right now, if you run ls inside the secure shell you will not see this new file.
-To copy it from your client to the shell, use the command scp WhereAmI.java cs15lfa22fx@ieng6.ucsd.edu:~/ with the "zz" replaced.
+To copy it from your client to the shell, use the command scp WhereAmI.java cs15lfa22fx@ieng6.ucsd.edu:~/ with the "fx" replaced.
 * Now running ls, you will see the WhereAmI.java file in the shell and can run it.

 ## Setting an SSH key